Meromorphic functions on annuli sharing finite sets with truncated multiplicity: Uniqueness theorem for meromorphic functions sharing finite sets

 We now prove the main result of the paper.

-\begin{proof}[{\sc Proof of Theorem \ref{1.3}}] Suppose contrarily that there exists a non-constant holomorphic function $g$ and mutually distinct non-constant holomorphic functions $f_i\ (1\le i\le 5)$ such that $f_i$ and $g$ share the set $S$ with multiplicity trucated to level $l$, where $g=f_1$.
+\begin{proof}[{\sc Proof of Theorem \ref{1.3}}] Suppose contrarily that there exists an admissible meromorphic function $g$ on $\A(R_0)$ and mutually distinct admissible meromorphic functions $f_i\ (1\le i\le 5)$ on $\A(R_0)$ such that $f_i$ and $g$ share the set $S$ with multiplicity truncated to level $\ell$, where $g=f_1$.
 We note that

 We set $\Psi_i:= P_S(f_i)/P_S(g)\ (1\le i\le 5).$

 \begin{claim} One has $T_0(r,f_j)=O(T_0(r,g))+S_{f_j}(r)$ and $T_0(r,g)=O(T_0(r,f_j))+S_g(r)$, in particular $S_{f_j}(r)=S_g(r)$ for every $1\le j\le 5$. \end{claim} Indeed, by Theorem \ref{2.2} we have